December Writing Prompts For Kids

 December Writing Prompts For Kids thumbnail

-December is most people’s favorite month, as it’s a month full of joy, festivities and celebrations!
-This is also a very busy time of the year, and we’re here to help you by providing some free, educational content for your child to try during the break.
+December is many people’s favorite month, as it’s often a month full of joy, festivities and celebrations!
+It is also a very busy time of the year, and we’re here to help you keep your child busy with some fun writing prompts for your child to try during the winter break (or summer break if you’re in the Southern Hemisphere!).

 2. Do you have a particular activity that you like to do during the month of December?
 What is this activity and why can you only do it in December?